dobin/avred/README.md

 * `file.exe`: The file you want to scan
 * `file.exe.log`: All log output of the scanning (with `--logtofile`)
 * `file.exe.outcome`: Pickled Outcome data structure with all further information
+* `file.exe.pdb`: If you have debug symbols

-For the webapp, files are uploaded to `app/uploads`.
+For the webapp, files are uploaded to `app/uploads/`.

 ## Docker